AngelhtProgrammer/Countdown/README.md

 ## Features

--Input validation (only numbers between 1 and 60 allowed) -Responsive design for desktop and mobile
+- Input validation (only numbers between 1 and 60 allowed)
+- Responsive design for desktop and mobile
--Countdown display with styled feedback
+- Countdown display with styled feedback
--Rocket launch video plays when countdown finishes -Custom Bitcount font and themed UI
+- Rocket launch video plays when countdown finishes
+- Custom Bitcount font and themed UI
--Social link to the author's GitHub
+- Social link to the author's GitHub

 ## Usage